 Get Help with Your Long-Term Disability Claim

 When applying for long-term disability benefits, your most substantial evidence will be from your doctors.
 Your claim will need strong medical evidence from all your treating physicians, including medical records, RFC reports from all the doctors treating you, medication lists, reports of compliance, therapy notes, and statements from your doctors.
-It is a lot of information to gather alone.

-The Ortiz Law Firm is an experienced disability insurance law firm that can help you through the appeals process and with lawsuits.
-The Ortiz Law Firm only gets paid if you win.
-You can seek help without worrying about upfront costs or unexpected bills.
 Our expert team will focus on your case so you can focus on your illness.
-The Ortiz Law Firm has successfully represented people in disability cases across the United States.
+We have successfully represented people in disability cases across the United States.
 To see how we can help you win your long-term disability case, call us at (888) 321- 8131.